-After many years of uncertainty and a Supreme Court decision,¹ the Quebec government introduced Bill 136 amending Quebec’s Insurance Act and other laws dealing with annuity contracts sold in the province.
-This bill is significant for those who invest either directly in annuity contracts or insurance based investments that contain an annuity component.
+After many years of uncertainty and a Supreme Court decision (Bank of Nova Scotia v Thibault), the Quebec government introduced Bill 136 amending the Quebec Insurance Act and other laws dealing with annuity contracts sold in the province.
+This bill is significant for those who invest either directly in annuity contracts or insurance-based investments that contain an annuity component.

-An annuity contract is generally any investment contract such as registered and non-registered segregated fund contracts, Guaranteed Interest Contracts (GICs) or payout annuities that provides for the eventual regular payment of benefits to an investor, and is offered by an insurance company.
+An annuity contract is generally any investment contract, such as registered and non-registered segregated fund contracts, guaranteed interest accounts (GIAs), or payout annuities, that provides for the eventual regular payment of benefits to an investor and is offered by an insurance company.

-To qualify as an annuity and the potential creditor protection offered by Bill 136, the contract must contain the following provisions:
+To qualify as an annuity and the potential creditor protection offered by Bill 136, the contract must contain these provisions:

-- The annuity payment must be made in cash or in cash installments, and
+- The annuity payment must be made in cash or in cash installments.

 Beneficiary designation requirements

-- Married or a civil union spouse (not common law spouse) of the owner
+- married or civil union spouse (not common-law spouse) of the owner

 How does this affect you?

-Bill 136 stipulates that Quebec annuity contracts purchased in the past either directly or in investment products that contain an annuity component will benefit from creditor protection until the end of the contract.
-Furthermore, any contract that was offered for sale as an annuity contract as of December 6, 2005, and purchased before March 1, 2006, will benefit from the same protection of the accumulated capital provided the named beneficiary is under one of the three categories shown above and that a fraudulent conveyance has not occurred.
-This means that the provisions in contracts issued prior to March 1, 2006 do not have to be revised to obtain creditor protection benefits.
-All annuity contracts must now comply with the provisions outlined in the revised Insurance Act and will therefore contain the necessary provisions to make potential creditor protection available to investors.
+Bill 136 stipulates that Quebec annuity contracts purchased in the past, either directly or in investment products that contain an annuity component, will benefit from creditor protection until the end of the contract.
+Furthermore, any contract that was offered for sale as an annuity contract as of December 6, 2005 and purchased before March 1, 2006 will benefit from the same protection of the accumulated capital provided the named beneficiary is under one of the three categories stated above and that a fraudulent conveyance hasn’t occurred.
+This means that the provisions in contracts issued prior to March 1, 2006 don’t have to be revised to obtain creditor protection benefits.
+All annuity contracts must now comply with the provisions outlined in the revised Quebec Insurance Act and will, therefore, contain the necessary provisions to make potential creditor protection available to investors.

-Since then, the Quebec Insurance Act has been replaced by Quebec Insurers Act.
+Finally, in 2018, the Quebec Insurance Act has been replaced by the Quebec Insurers Act.

-In an amendment to the Bankruptcy and Insolvency Act, the federal government provides protection to RRSPs, RRIFs and Deferred Profit Sharing Plans (DPSPs), in the event of bankruptcy only.
+In an amendment to the Bankruptcy and Insolvency Act, the federal government provides protection for RRSPs, RRIFs, and deferred profit sharing plans (DPSPs), in the event of bankruptcy only.

-- Contributions made within 12 months of declaring bankruptcy are not protected².
+- Contributions made within 12 months of declaring bankruptcy aren’t protected.

 - You must be insolvent to go bankrupt.
-In most situations, if you owe less than what you own, you are not insolvent, therefore you can’t go bankrupt and therefore you could have your RRSPs/RRIFs seized, unless your investment is held with an insurance company with a valid beneficiary designation as stated above.
+In most situations, if you owe less than what you own, you aren’t insolvent; therefore, you can’t go bankrupt and, therefore, you could have your RRSPs/RRIFs seized unless your investment is held in an insurance company with a valid beneficiary designation, as stated above.

-Consequently, protection with insurance products is provided both in bankruptcy and non-backruptcy situation.* Another requirement is that there cannot be a fraudulent conveyance.
-In others words, the investments can not have been deposited into an insurance investment merely to avoid creditors while already being insolvent (or knowing it will happen).
+Consequently, protection with insurance products is provided both in bankruptcy and non-bankruptcy situations (some exceptions may apply).
+Another requirement is that there can’t be a fraudulent conveyance.
+In other words, the investments couldn’t have been deposited into an insurance investment merely to avoid creditors while already being insolvent (or knowing it will happen).

-1 Banque de Nouvelle-Écosse v.
-Thibault, 1 R.C.S.
-758, 2004 CSC 29.
-2 DPSP plans may contain withdrawal restriction provisions that may protect contributions made within 12 months of declaring bankruptcy from creditors
+1 DPSP plans may contain withdrawal restriction provisions that may protect contributions made within 12 months of declaring bankruptcy from creditors.

 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.